Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: Simulation Results

 In Fig. \ref{fig:K}, we compare the total transmit powers of different schemes versus the numbers of users.
 As can be observed, the total transmit power increases with the number of users for all schemes.
 The reason is as follows.
 On one hand, each user needs to send signals to the BS for satisfying its rate requirement, which increases the total transmit power.
 On the other hand, the increasing number of users results in higher interference for MAC, and thus each user has to increase its transmit power for fulfilling its SINR requirement.
 If the number of users is small, the multiuser interference at the BS receiver can be satisfactorily suppressed by ZF or MMSE combining, and thus the performance gain provided by MA positioning is not significant.
 As $K$ increases to be close to the number of antennas at the BS, the interference among multiple users cannot be ideally canceled by receive combining because the correlation of the users' channel vectors is large.
 In such cases, the positioning optimization of MAs can significantly decrease the correlation of the channel vectors, which is helpful to mitigate multiuser interference.
-For example, the MA-MMSE solution can save more than 20 dB of transmit power compared to the FPA-MMSE scheme for $K=16$.
-Moreover, as the number of users increases, the MCP-ZF and MCP-MMSE schemes always achieve a performance worse than other strategies.
-This indicates that the greedy increase in the channel power gain for each user when optimizing its MA position cannot help mitigating the multiuser interference.
 From the results in Fig. \ref{fig:K}, we know that the MA-enabled multiple access systems can obtain higher interference mitigation gain over conventional FPA systems for a large number of users.